mattpolicastro/The-Smart-phone--Self/Chapter One/Chapter One.md

 Where Gramsci saw the potential for abuse, Aglietta knew it in detail.
 Through *A Theory of Capitalist Regulation*, Michel Aglietta performed a rigourous analysis of Fordism's

-### Accumulation and concentration of wealth

 - Has precedent in Marx (*Capital*: Volume One: Chapter 32: The Historical Tendency of Capitalist Accumulation) and Gramsci (his study of the women of wealthy ruling classes in "Rationalisation of Production and Work").

 *The accumulation and centralisation of capital leaves firms larger and better able to dictate the terms of the society.
 The computer industry—once a cottage industry—would give way to these models as these tools were better recognised as means of extracting value from knowledge work.*

 *Attempts to roll back concentration are consistently met with claims of "smothering innovation" or "killing jobs" (Crawford KL 204).
 Ecohes Galbraith's analysis that the dominant frame of analysis is productivity, though the actual benefits are heightened consumption, a la Baudrillard.*

-## Ludlow: The Greek God Model of Governance
+# The Greek God Model of Governance

 *Ludlow's writing focusses almost entirely on outright oppression, but embodies the reality of the present: corporations have enormous power over the lives of their workers and consumers.
 Mere mortals (those very workers and consumers) are left more powerless than ever before as virtually all their choices and opportunities are determined by the movements of the corporate deities above them.
 From phone contracts to App Stores, the current state of technology is a realisation of dystopia and the actualisation of the corporation's influence on the individual's life.*

 ## Marcuse